Mocap-2-to-3: Multi-view Lifting for Monocular Motion Recovery with 2D Pretraining

 Abstract

-(a) Traditional framework for direct 3D motion regression. (b) Mocap-2-to-3: our multi-view lifting framework from monocular input which leverages 2D pretraining to enhance 3D motion capture. (c) The model outputs global motions with absolute position from monocular 2D pose input while maintaining OOD generalization capability. (d) The model also supports COCO-format keypoint estimation.
+(a) Traditional framework for direct 3D motion regression. (b) Mocap-2-to-3: our multi-view lifting framework from monocular input which leverages 2D pretraining to enhance 3D motion capture. (c) The model outputs SMPL-format global motions with absolute position from monocular 2D pose input while maintaining out-of-distribution generalization capability. (d) Our model also supports outputs in the COCO-format keypoint.

 Method